Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 Poor architecture inevitably leads to technical debt.
 A good one, on the other hand, ensures **longevity**, **modularity**, and **maintainability**.
 Among the dominant models, the **Entity-Component-System (ECS)** paradigm stands out.
 However, it is not without limitations.

-In this article, I propose a hybrid variant: the **Event-Driven ECS (EDECS)**.
+In this article, I propose a hybrid variant: the **Reactive ECS (RECS)**.
 This architecture retains the core principles of ECS while introducing a **reactive** model, based on system requirements, to streamline communication and improve entity processing.

-> ⚠️ Not to be confused with an Event Bus or pub/sub system: here, the term "Event-Driven" refers to a **conditional and structured dispatch**, based on system subscriptions to component combinations.

 ---